SyDevTeam/gta5view/README.md

 #### Build gta5view for Windows (Beginner)

-Download the <a href="https://www.qt.io/">Qt Framework</a> and install the MinGW version.<br>
+Download the [Qt Framework](https://www.qt.io/) and install the MinGW version.
-Download the Source Code over <a href="https://github.com/SyDevTeam/gta5view/archive/1.5.x.zip">GitHub</a> or with your Git client.<br>
+Download the Source Code over [GitHub](https://github.com/SyDevTeam/gta5view/archive/1.5.x.zip) or with your Git client.
-Open the gta5view.pro Project file with Qt Creator and build it over Qt Creator.<br>
+Open the gta5view.pro Project file with Qt Creator and build it over Qt Creator.

 #### Download Binary Releases

-Go to <a href="https://github.com/SyDevTeam/gta5view/releases">gta5view release</a> and download the .exe file for Windows, .deb file for Debian/Ubuntu and .dmg file for OS X.
+Go to [gta5view release](https://github.com/SyDevTeam/gta5view/releases) and download the .exe file for Windows, .deb file for Debian/Ubuntu and .dmg file for OS X.